First aid attendant certification

 Levels of certification

-Changes are coming to training and certification requirements to align with standards set by the Canadian Standards Association (CSA).
-These changes include renaming the current Occupational First Aid (OFA) certificates:
+Training and certification levels align with standards set by the Canadian Standards Association (CSA):

-If you have a valid OFA Level 1, 2, or 3 certificate, you do not need to do anything until it’s time to renew.
-Starting November 1, 2024, these certificates will be accepted as equivalent to basic, intermediate, and advanced, respectively.
-You can also talk to your employer to find out if your current certification level will be sufficient after November 1, based on the results of the employer's written first aid assessment.
+As of November 1, 2024, valid OFA Level 1, 2, or 3 certificates will be accepted as equivalent to basic, intermediate, and advanced, respectively, until their expiry date.
+You can also talk to your employer to find out if your current certification level is still sufficient after November 1, based on the results of the employer's written first aid assessment.

 How to renew your certificate